 By Count of Devices

 This option allows you to say, I want 5, 10, 50 devices a day.
-They will be picked from floors starting from bottom to top.
-This can be helpful if you know you want to commission the building in a 3 month period and calculate the number of devices you need to run per day / week to achieve your target.
+They will be picked from floors starting from the bottom to the top.
+This can be helpful if you know you want to commission the building in a 3 month period and calculate the number of devices you need to run per day/week to achieve your target.

 By None